-Solid Hardwood Vs. Other Floor Coverings
+Comparison With Other Floor Coverings

 - Solidity: Solid hardwood feels solid.
 Except for engineered wood floor, no other wood or wood-type flooring gives you that same feeling of solidity.

-- Structural Properties: This solidity is due to solid hardwood's structural properties, bridging minor gaps, smoothing minor bumps.
+- Structural properties: This solidity is due to solid hardwood's structural properties, bridging minor gaps, smoothing minor bumps.
 Engineered wood provides this, but laminate and resilient flooring do not.

-- Resale Value: Solid hardwood is a plus that will increase the value of your home.
+- Resale value: Solid hardwood is a plus that will increase the value of your home.
 Engineered wood's resale value is comparable.

 - Price: Good solid hardwood floor starts around $4.50 per square foot.
 Engineered flooring ranges around the same price, and laminate is far cheaper than either.

 - Installation: If you're considering DIY-installing your solid hardwood, you may get a better result if you hire a crew.
 Laminate and resilient flooring are DIY-friendly.